waacher/wavegen/README.md

 Pushing the * button decreases the square wave duty cycle by 10%, and pushing the # button increases the duty cycle by 10%.
 Pushing the 0 button resets the duty cycle to 50%.
 The *, 0, and # buttons have no effect on the sine or sawtooth waveforms.
+Peak-to-peak voltages of 1 V, 2 V, and 3.3 V are supported, and are accessed by pressing the 6 key in order to utilize the next Vpp.